metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_output_v1alpha2_manifest.md

 Optional:

-- `allow_duplicated_headers` (Boolean) Specify if duplicated headers are allowed.
-If a duplicated header is found, the latest key/value set is preserved.
+- `allow_duplicated_headers` (Boolean) Specify if duplicated headers are allowed.If a duplicated header is found, the latest key/value set is preserved.
 - `compress` (String) Set payload compression mechanism.
 Option available is 'gzip'
-- `format` (String) Specify the data format to be used in the HTTP request body, by default it uses msgpack.
-Other supported formats are json, json_stream and json_lines and gelf.
+- `format` (String) Specify the data format to be used in the HTTP request body, by default it uses msgpack.Other supported formats are json, json_stream and json_lines and gelf.
 - `gelf_full_message_key` (String) Specify the key to use for the full message in gelf format
 - `gelf_host_key` (String) Specify the key to use for the host in gelf format
 - `gelf_level_key` (String) Specify the key to use for the level in gelf format